 Where to Stay in Split

-Il Giardino Luxury Rooms & Suites — If your budget is a bit higher and you’re looking for a more luxurious stay in Split, then this is a great choice for you.
-They are centrally located and have a number of luxe rooms available.
-They include a fantastic breakfast in the room price and there are a number of other amenities to ensure your stay is a great one.
-Click here to see their availability
+Il Giardino Luxury Rooms & Suites – If your budget is a bit higher and you’re looking for a more luxurious stay in Split, then this is a great choice for you.
+They are centrally located and have several luxe rooms available.

 Not quite what you’re looking for?
 Click here to browse other options in Split